-Media stories can challenge public misconceptions and myths about autism, give autistic people a platform to share their stories and experiences in a positive way, help the general community to understand autism better, and foster greater acceptance of autistic people...or they can do the opposite - reinforce myths and inaccurate stereotypes, and perpetuate negative attitudes.
+Media reports can challenge public misconceptions and myths about autism.
+They present autistic people a platform to share their stories and experiences in a positive way, help the general community to understand autism better, and foster greater acceptance of autistic people.